 - Students will be required to check in with each of their courses each day at designated times. - Students will be expected to attend face-to-face electronic (live) class sessions for all of their courses. - Live sessions will be recorded for students who must be absent.
-Each teacher will share a schedule of live classes and expectations at the beginning of the school year. - Breaks will be provided during each school day, including a break for lunch.
+Each teacher will share a schedule of live classes and expectations at the beginning of the year. - Breaks will be provided during each school day, including a break for lunch.
 Live classes will be scheduled to keep class conflicts at a minimum and help middle school students stay organized. - If a conflict between scheduled live classes or expectations is encountered, the secondary Virtual Academy Coordinator, Dr. Walter Wolff, will help resolve.
 If a student must take a required class that cannot be offered through the Virtual Academy, arrangements will be made for the student to complete the class at the student's assigned brick and mortar school.
 All attempts will be made to keep Virtual Academy middle school schedules 100% virtual.
-If a brick and mortar class must be taken, the student is required to attend the class at the scheduled time(s) in the assigned school and the family must provide transportation. - The first day of class for middle school Virtual Academy students will be Tuesday, September 8. - Families are asked to reserve a quiet, distraction-free place in the home where their in-home school area can be set up and maintained. - All attempts will be made to keep Virtual Academy schedules as close to 100% virtual as possible.
+If a brick and mortar class must be taken, the student is required to attend the class at the scheduled time(s) in the assigned school and the family must provide transportation. - All sixth through eighth grade students and families will be invited to participate in LEAP week (8/31 to 9/4).
+More information will be provided from Virtual Academy administration. - The first day of class for middle school Virtual Academy students will be Tuesday, September 8. - Families are asked to reserve a quiet, distraction-free place in the home where their in-home school area can be set up and maintained. - All attempts will be made to keep Virtual Academy schedules as close to 100% virtual as possible.
 However, Virtual Academy students may be required to report to a brick and mortar school for standardized testing and other events as required by state and federal regulations.